ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

    w_x(t) &= \frac{E_0}{2}\left(t\cos(t)+\sin(t)\right) \\
    w_y(t) &= -\frac{E_0}{2} t\sin(t)

-As the Vlasov equation remains constant along characteristics, if initial distribution of the particles is given by :math:`f_0(v_x,v_y)`, the distribution at any time is
+As the distribution function remains constant along characteristics, if initial distribution of the particles is given by :math:`f_0(v_x,v_y)`, the distribution at any time is

 .. math::